 The most dangerous example of a plant lectin is ricin, a highly toxic chemical obtained from the castor bean plant.
-The most notable case of ricin poisoning was the assassination of Georgi Markov, a dissident Russian writer who was killed by a KGB agent who injected him with a pellet of ricin using a syringe hidden in an umbrella.
+The most notable case of ricin poisoning was the assassination of Georgi Markov, a dissident Bulgarian writer who was killed by a KGB agent who injected him with a pellet of ricin using a syringe hidden in an umbrella.

 All that doesn’t mean that all, or even most, lectins are harmful to humans, however.
 In fact, most are benign and some are even beneficial.

 Let’s find out why.